rushikesh5555/Technocolab_MiniProject/README.md

 The dataset includes startups from various categories.
 Notably, the biotech category stood out, receiving almost double the funding compared to enterprise and hardware startups.

 #### Geographical and Funding Insights
-A Pareto chart highlighted that startups from the USA, Canada, and Germany receive higher fundings than other countries.
+A Pareto chart highlighted that startups from the USA, Canada, and Germany receive higher funding than other countries.
 This geographical insight could have strategic implications for investors and policymakers.

 #### Conclusion and Next Steps
 The EDA phase provided valuable insights into the startup dataset.
 Key findings include age-related trends, geographical funding patterns, and the influence of category codes on funding.
 The identified patterns and outliers will inform subsequent steps in the project, including feature engineering, modeling, and potential further data collection.